nikita-volynets/Data-learn-homework/Module 2/README.md

 ### 1. KPI

-Wrote queries to find KPIs from Module 1.
+Wrote queries to find key metrics from Module 1.

 **1.1 Overview**